Excellent quality, Victorian, oak pillar clock - antique

 Description

-Excellent quality, William IV / Early Victorian, oak long case clock with modest proportions and a spacious inlaid decorative design, featuring a swan-shaped pediment with reed columns and brass capitals, shaped crossbanded and inlaid doors flanked by reed pilasters, panelled base with a moulded edge.
+Excellent quality, William IV / Early Victorian, oak long case clock with modest proportions and a spacious inlaid decorative design, featuring a swan-shaped pediment with reed columns and brass capitals, shaped crossbars and inlaid doors flanked by reed pilasters, panelled base with a molded edge.
 All stand on supports connected by a shaped apron.
 This clock has an 8-day striking movement with a stand-mounted dial, an attractively painted dial with a subsidiary seconds dial, blued steel hands, and a date aperture.
 The movement has been cleaned and serviced by a horologist and comes with a 12-month warranty (UK mainland).

 Prestigious antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the late 18th to early 19th centuries.
-This style originated during Napoleon’s reign, emphasizing strong similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
+This style features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details